browserengineering/book/book/accessibility.md

 that has to be fixed.
 Specifying an outline is a fine feature to offer to web developers, but it doesn't actually solve the problem of customizing the focus outline.
-That's because `outline`, if specified by the developer, would *always* apply, but instead we want it to onyl apply to an element when it's focused!
+That's because `outline`, if specified by the developer, would *always* apply, but instead we want it to only apply to an element when it's focused!

-To do this we need some way to let developers express outline-while-focused in CSS.
+To do this we need some way to let developers express outline-only-while-focused in CSS.
 This is done with a [*pseudo-class*][pseudoclass], which is a way to target internal state of the browser (in this case internal state of a specific element).[^why-pseudoclass] Pseudo-classes are notated with a suffix applied to a tag or other selector, separated by a single colon character.
 For the case of